-Ube (Purple Yam) Ice Cream, known as sorbetes in the Philippines, is a Filipino variation of ice cream with a lighter texture than the traditional kind.
+Ube Ice Cream, also called sorbetes in Filipino, is an ice cream variation with a lighter texture than the traditional kind.
 It is made using ube, a purple yam that imparts a vibrant purple color and a slightly sweet and earthy flavor.

 Jump to: